Learn how to read, create, update, and delete monday docs using the platform API

 Required scope: docs:write

-mutation allows you to delete an existing document via the API.
+The delete_doc mutation deletes an existing document via the API.
 The response is a JSON object that confirms whether the deletion was successful and returns the deleted document's unique identifier.

 mutation {